Mythoholics

 The Appearance of the Gorgons: Fear Given Flesh

 To look upon a Gorgon was to witness fear itself given form.
-Their hair writhed with living serpents, hissing and striking as though possessed by minds of their own.
-Their skin was said to gleam like bronze or stone, their tusks protruded like those of wild beasts, and their eyes carried a gaze so powerful it could turn flesh to lifeless stone.
+Their hair writhed with living serpents, hissing and striking as though possessed by minds of their own, often leaving onlookers frozen in terror, unable to escape the deadly gaze.
+The skin, gleaming like bronze or stone, shifted and shimmered in light, adding an eerie dimension to their appearance.

 Medusa: The Mortal Sister Who Changed Everything